USNavalResearchLaboratory/protolib/README.md

 See "protoDebug.h" for details.

 There are also some supporting classes not described here and some work to be done.
-For example, the ProtoRouteMgr includes implementations for Linux and BSD (incl.
-MacOS), but not yet for WIN32 (This is work in progress).
 Also, more complete documentation, including Doxygen-based code documentation and a "Developer's Guide" with examples needs to be provided.

-Brian Adamson <adamson@itd.nrl.navy.mil> 26 June 2017